0xagf0x/kickstart.eth/README.md

 # Kickstarter.eth
- This app aims to solve the issue other crowdfunding applications suffer from: fraudulent campaigns.
+ This app aims to solve the issue other crowdfunding applications suffer from: fraudulent campaign spending.

 Kickstarter.eth improves on these platforms by implementing a voting system to help regulate campaign spending.